highlight/highlight/README.md

 ## Contributors

-## Granular Data Control with Advanced Filtering
+### Advanced Log and Trace Filtering

-Highlight.io now provides enhanced capabilities for filtering your logs and traces based on their record attributes.
-This allows for more precise and efficient data analysis, enabling you to quickly pinpoint relevant information by applying sophisticated filters directly to your custom attributes.
-Gain deeper insights and streamline your debugging workflow with unparalleled control over your monitoring data.
+Highlight.io provides powerful filtering capabilities for your logs and traces, allowing you to quickly pinpoint issues.
+Beyond standard text and level filtering, you can now apply sophisticated filters based on custom record attributes.
+This enables granular control and faster debugging by letting you query specific metadata associated with your logs and traces, ensuring you can always find the exact data you need.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->